Codeception/codeception.github.com/index.markdown

 title: Codeception - BDD-style PHP testing.
 ---

-With the power of PHPUnit 3.6 and useful modules you will write tests faster and effectively.

 Describe what you test and how you test it.
 Use PHP to write descriptions faster.
 Run tests and see what actions were taken and what results were seen.